TharakaUJ/TharakaUJ.github.io/_posts/MicroMouse/2025-02-09-From one foot mouse to micro mouse.md

+# Building a Micromouse: Challenges, Lessons, and Unexpected Issues

-This article is based on my experience while trying to build a micromouse.
-I had a team of six, and since none of us had prior experience, we decided to start with a larger micromouse and then gradually scale it down to a smaller version.
+This article is based on my experience building a micromouse.
+I worked with a team of six, and since none of us had prior experience, we decided to start with a larger micromouse and gradually scale it down.

+The goal of these articles is to document our learning process over time.
+This probably won’t be the best guide for optimizing your micromouse, but hopefully, I’ll be able to share more insights in the future.

 ## Gathering Components

-We gathered some essential parts, including:
+We started by gathering some essential components:

-- An Arduino Mega (which we eventually replaced with an ESP32)
+- **An Arduino Mega** (which we later replaced with an ESP32)
-- Motor driver
+- **Motor driver**
-- IR sensors (Time-of-Flight)
+- **IR sensors** (Time-of-Flight)
-- Motors
+- **Motors with encoders**
-- Battery
+- **Battery**

-Since this was a larger model, we did not worry about the motor or battery size (which were comparatively huge).
+Since this was a larger prototype, we didn’t worry too much about motor or battery size—both were relatively large.

 ## Challenges and Unexpected Issues

-There are plenty of guides online on how to build a micromouse, so I won’t focus on that.
-Instead, I’ll share the challenges and unexpected issues we faced during the process.
+There are plenty of online guides on how to build a micromouse, so I won’t go into the basics.
+Instead, I’ll share the challenges and unexpected issues we faced along the way.

 ### Scaling Down to a Smaller Model

-The large-scale model performed well for its intended behavior.
-So, we decided to move to a smaller version.
-The chassis of the new model was made of cardboard, and the motors and battery were much smaller.
-The new model had only the width of an Arduino Uno.
+Our large-scale model worked well for its intended purpose, so we decided to move to a smaller version.
+The new model’s chassis was made of cardboard, with much smaller motors and a compact battery.
+The entire bot was only as wide as an Arduino Uno.

-One of my teammates spent an entire night wiring everything while I was trying to figure out how to upload the script to the Arduino from a Linux machine.
-The wiring was done, and we attempted to upload our code, but we received an error: **"Not enough SRAM in Arduino Uno."**
+One of my teammates spent an entire night wiring everything while I was trying to figure out how to upload the script from a Linux machine.
+Once the wiring was done, we attempted to upload our code—only to be met with an error:

+> **"Not enough SRAM in Arduino Uno."**

-This was even before adding the maze-solving algorithm, so it became clear that the Arduino Uno wouldn't work for us.
+This was before we even added the maze-solving algorithm, making it clear that the Arduino Uno wouldn’t work for us.

+**Edit:** Later, I found a micromouse that ran on an Arduino Nano.
+I learned that optimizing code can help reduce SRAM usage, and flash memory can store maze data so it doesn’t reset every time.

 ### Switching to ESP32

-We decided to use an ESP32 instead.
-The ESP32 is more powerful than the Arduino, with more SRAM, a higher clock speed, and built-in WiFi.
+We decided to switch to an ESP32 instead.
+With more SRAM, a higher clock speed, and built-in WiFi, it was a clear upgrade from the Arduino.
 While my teammates worked on the next prototype, I figured out how to upload code to the ESP32.

-For Linux users, uploading to ESP32 is straightforward, but for Windows users, it was quite challenging.
+For Linux users, the process was straightforward, but Windows users had a much harder time.

-In the process, we accidentally burned our sensors because we plugged the ESP32 in the wrong orientation, causing the sensors to receive **5V instead of 3.3V.** That set us back a bit, but we eventually proceeded with building another prototype.
+In the process, we accidentally burned out our sensors by plugging the ESP32 in the wrong orientation.
+That setback cost us some time, but we eventually moved forward with a new prototype.

 ### Implementing Over-the-Air (OTA) Updates

-Oh... the prototype is working!
-But plugging and unplugging the ESP32 every time we wanted to upload code was annoying.
-So, we decided to enable a way to upload code over WiFi.
+Oh… the prototype was finally working!
+But constantly plugging and unplugging the ESP32 to upload code quickly became annoying.
+So, we looked for a way to upload code over WiFi.

-I tried a few examples from online blogs, but luckily, I found a library called **ArduinoOTA**, which was designed exactly for this purpose.
-I implemented the feature, and it worked well.
+I tested a few examples from online blogs before finding **ArduinoOTA**, a library designed specifically for this purpose.
+It worked perfectly.

-While doing that, we also realized that we needed a way to change variables while the micromouse was running.
-So, I wanted to implement **a WebSocket server** along with the OTA feature.
-However, when the WebSocket server was running, **ArduinoOTA stopped working correctly.**
+While implementing OTA updates, we realized we also needed a way to adjust variables while the micromouse was running.
+I wanted to add a **WebSocket server**, but when it was active, **ArduinoOTA stopped working correctly.**

-After some debugging, I figured out that I had to stop the WebSocket server when it was time to upload new code.
-You can find how I did it [here]("/Websocket-and-OTA-code-update/").
+After some debugging, I figured out that I needed to stop the WebSocket server whenever we uploaded new code.
+You can find the solution [here]("/Websocket-and-OTA-code-update/").

----
+## The Final Stretch Before the Competition

+With less than two weeks before the competition, we built our final prototype—much smaller for more precise turns.
+However, in the process, we **ruined our remaining IR (ToF) sensors** (yeah, we need to improve our building process).
+At the same time, our **motor encoders became unreliable.**

+To make things worse, we were now way over budget.
+So, we decided to work with what we had.

+We had a bunch of **ultrasonic sensors**, which were slower but got the job done.
+I had to **reduce the bot’s speed significantly**.
+After a few hours of tuning, we finally got it to move in a straight line.

+We also had a **gyroscope sensor lying around**, so we used that to improve turning accuracy.
+We could have used it to measure distance traveled, but we didn’t finish implementing that feature before the competition.

+### The Competition

+We made it to the competition.
+Even though we had the maze-solving algorithm coded, our encoders were unreliable, so we had to remove the **flood-fill algorithm**.
+Our bot was now just a simple wall-avoiding robot—basically a zombie blindly navigating the maze.

+I didn’t have high hopes, but somehow, **it didn’t crash into any walls!** We stopped it after about four minutes because we hadn’t implemented the full algorithm.

+Even though we didn’t win, the experience wasn’t a complete disaster.
+We got to see some of the best micromouse designs, learn about their challenges, and explore different levels of sophistication in micromouse engineering.

+## Final Thoughts

-This was an exciting project filled with unexpected challenges, but we learned a lot in the process.
-If you're planning to build a micromouse, expect to run into issues like these—and be ready to troubleshoot along the way!
+This project was filled with unexpected challenges, but we learned a lot along the way.
+If you’re planning to build a micromouse, expect plenty of obstacles—and be ready to troubleshoot every step of the way!

+Stay tuned to see if we improve our micromouse!